explainers-by-googlers/reduce-accept-language/README.md

 In addition to the scenarios where we reduce the fingerprinting to protect user’s privacy, we also want to maintain web compatibility.
 Even though sending the preferred language by default might reveal some information about the user, we feel it’s important to minimize the breakage of features that depend on `Accept-Language` as much as possible to maintain stability of the web ecosystem.

-### Large Variants size
+### Large Avail-Language size

-One of the challenging situations is that a site can support infinite [ possible languages](https://www.iso.org/iso-639-language-codes.html) because of arbitrary subtags, and the `Variants` header could get large, however unlikely.
+One of the challenging situations is that a site can support infinite [ possible languages](https://www.iso.org/iso-639-language-codes.html) because of arbitrary subtags, and the `Avail-Language` header could get large, however unlikely.
 It could be problematic to send such a large field in the HTTP response header.
-One option to mitigate this issue is that servers can simply not include the Variants header in the server's response when a site supports all or most of the possible languages.
-Another possible option is that we might suggest sites send `Variants: (Accept-Language=*)` to indicate sites that support all or most of the possible languages.
-In addition to those, we could also send all the languages sites supported in the `Variants` header regardless of how large the payload will be.
-Assuming about 500 languages with 5 characters on average per language/locale, the total size of the Variants header would be about 2.5KB.
+One option to mitigate this issue is that servers can simply not include the Avail-Language header in the server's response when a site supports all or most of the possible languages.
+Another possible option is that we might suggest sites send `Avail-Language: *` to indicate sites that support all or most of the possible languages.
+In addition to those, we could also send all the languages sites supported in the `Avail-Language` header regardless of how large the payload will be.
+Assuming about 500 languages with 5 characters on average per language/locale, the total size of the Avail-Language header would be about 2.5KB.

 ## FAQ